 Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates the learner can: 1.Understand the causes and effects of Cerebrovascular Accident (CVA) 1.1 Explain the different types of CVA 1.2 Discuss the signs and symptoms of left sided and right sided CVA.
-1.3 Analyse the reasons for different presentations of signs and symptoms with regard to physiology of brain 2.
-Examine the risk factors associated with a Cerebrovascular accident (CVA) and common investigations associated with diagnosis.
-2.1 Discuss the risk factors associated with a CVA and preventative health measures.2.2 Compare and contrast the available investigations associated with diagnosis of CVA 3.
-Examine the treatment and support available for service users following a CVA and their families 3.1 Describe the acute and long term care post CVA.

-3.2 Discuss the roles and interventions of the rehabilitation team 3.3Evaluate the effectiveness of care in a specialised stroke unit on outcomes.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Understand the causes and effects of 1.1 Explain the different types of CVA. cerebrovascular accident (CVA) 1.2 Discuss the signs and symptoms of left sided and right sided CVA.
+1.3 Analyse the reasons for different presentations of signs and symptoms with regard to the physiology of the brain.
+2. Understand the risk factors associated with a cerebrovascular accident (CVA) and common investigations associated with diagnosis.
+2.1 Discuss the risk factors associated with a CVA and preventative health measures.
+2.2 Compare and contrast the available investigations associated with diagnosis of CVA.
+3. Examine the treatment and support available for service users following a CVA and their families 3.1 Describe the acute and long-term care post CVA.
+3.2 Discuss the roles and interventions of the rehabilitation team.
+3.3 Evaluate the effectiveness of care in a specialised Stroke Unit on outcomes.

-1. Understand the causes and effects of Cerebrovascular Accident (CVA)
+1. Understand the causes and effects of cerebrovascular accident (CVA)

-- Overview of Cerebrovascular Accidents, definition, prevalence etc. - Types of CVA (Haemorrhagic and Ischaemic) - Basic Physiology associated with the two types of CVA - Signs and Symptoms of CVA Left sided versus right sided - Mobility problems, paralysis, Speech problems (dysphasia/ Aphasia), Swallowing problems. - Health Education re recognising Stroke F.A.S.T
+- Overview of cerebrovascular accidents, definition, prevalence etc. - Types of CVA (Haemorrhagic and Ischaemic) - Basic physiology associated with the two types of CVA - Signs and symptoms of CVA left sided versus right sided - Mobility problems, paralysis, speech problems (dysphasia/aphasia), swallowing problems - Health education in recognising stroke F.A.S.T

-2. Examine the risk factors associated with a Cerebrovascular accident (CVA) and common investigations associated with diagnosis.
+2. Understand the risk factors associated with a cerebrovascular accident (CVA) and common investigations associated with diagnosis

-- Risk factors (Diabetes, Hypertension, Atrial Fibrillation etc.) and reducing prevalence, health education messages (Normalising BP, Reducing Cholesterol, Healthy diet, Exercise, stopping smoking, drinking in moderation) and links to risk factors. - Role of medication - Diagnostic tools used in suspected CVA (Blood tests, Carotid Ultrasound, CT Scan, ECG etc.)
+- Risk factors (Diabetes, Hypertension, Atrial Fibrillation etc.) and reducing prevalence, health education messages (normalising BP, reducing cholesterol, healthy diet, exercise, stopping smoking, drinking in moderation) and links to risk factors. - Role of medication - Diagnostic tools used in suspected CVA (blood tests, Carotid Ultrasound, CT Scan, ECG etc.)